Best Bali eSIM by traveler type

 Buying before arrival does not mean buying a huge plan.
 A small travel eSIM can be enough to cover the airport, the first few days and basic trip logistics.
 You can always compare local options later if your usage is higher than expected.

 Buy after arrival if value matters more than instant convenience.
 That usually means a month-long stay, heavy data use, a need for a local Indonesian number, or enough patience to visit an operator booth with your passport and IMEI.
+If the whole reason you need data is villa check-in chaos, use Where to Stay in Bali before booking a pretty room with annoying logistics.

 eSIM vs local SIM vs roaming